The Old High Court – Te Whiti and Tītokowaru

 “I am the original owner of the land.
 You, the white-faced people, came in a cloud, or army, and turned me off the land.
 When I got sufficient courage to re-enter, my hand was put forth again.
 We and others were expelled from the land.
 We were not expelled peaceably, but by the guns of the Government.
 When I rose from the ground, the pain of the blow I received was still great, but I still put out my hand.
 I was then tried by law, but those who turned me from the land were not tried.
 That is all I have to say to your Honour – not many words.”

-In handing down a lenient sentence, Chief Justice Prendergast warned Te Whiti that a “much severer” sentence would be passed if another, similar charge was brought against him.
+In handing down what he described as a “very lenient” sentence, Chief Justice Prendergast warned Te Whiti that a “much severer” sentence would be passed if another, similar charge was brought against him.
 The judge said that Te Whiti must have thought his actions were “little short of levying war against the Crown” and that resistance from Pākehā settlers would have been inevitable.
 “I have nothing to do with any supposed wrong you have against the Crown; all I have to do is to take into account the facts upon which this prosecution are based,” the Chief Justice said.

 Te Whiti was sentenced to imprisonment for three months and fined £100 ($25,000).
 The others were sentenced to imprisonment for one month and fined £20 ($5,000).